waozixyz/kryon/docs/kry_source_spec.md

 ## 1. Introduction

 The Kryon Source Language (`.kry`) is a human-readable, text-based language designed for defining user interfaces.
 It prioritizes simplicity and expressiveness, allowing developers to describe UI structure, styling, and basic interactions. `.kry` files are processed by a Kryon Compiler (e.g., `kryonc`) to produce the compact Kryon Binary Format (`.krb`) for deployment on target systems.
+The runtime environment then interprets the `.krb` file to render the UI and handle component-specific logic.

 This document specifies version 1.0 of the `.kry` language.